-All feedstock sourced is covered by the BPs own wood traceability system, which is recently third party certified according to PEFC Chain of Custody.
-The BP has PEFC COC certificate code NC-PEFC/COC-000067, issued by Nepcon on 21-12-2018.

-All feedstock is sourced through the PEFC COC system of the BP, which covers wood chips as a product group.
-The scope of the PEFC system is physical separation in all phases with purchase of feedstock followed by chipping, storage, transport and sales of wood chips.
+All feedstock sourced is covered by the BPs own wood traceability system, which is recently third party certified according to FSC and PEFC Chain of Custody.
+The BP has valid FSC and PEFC certificates covering chips and wood issued by Soil Association Certification (transfer and issue since last audit): Certificate codes: FSC: SA-COC-007429 and PEFC: SA-PEFC/COC-007429.
+All feedstock is sourced through the FSC and PEFC COC system of the BP, which covers wood chips as a product group.
+The BP applies the FSC transfer system and the PEFC physical separation system in all phases with purchase of feedstock followed by chipping, storage, transport and sales of wood chips.